The Mons Huygens Myth

 We’re fascinated by the tallest mountains because they evoke a sense of awe and wonder.
 They resonate with us emotionally and spiritually.
 The highest peak has extra meaning – we see it as the ultimate challenge, a symbol of ambition and achievement.This is reflected online, where people imagine climbing the tallest mountains in the Solar System, mentioning Olympus Mons on Mars and Mons Huygens by name.
 And you can find Mons Huygens in the title of artworks.
 This has no doubt stemmed from the mistaken belief Mons Huygens is the Moon’s tallest mountain.Which is to say that since the most significant mountains matter, they ought to be properly identified.

 Can you imagine Mount Everest remaining unnamed?
-Or waking up one day to learn that a higher mountain than Everest had been discovered?Consider Olympus Mons, which has always been correctly cited as Mars' tallest mountain, even though Mars, at its closest, is over 100 times further from us than the Moon.
-Figure 12 shows how Olympus Mons compares to Mars' second tallest mountain, Ascraeus Mons.
+Or waking up one day to learn that a higher mountain than Everest had been discovered?Consider Olympus Mons, which has always been correctly cited as Mars' highest peak in elevation, and its tallest mountain base-to-peak, even though Mars, at its closest, is over 100 times further from us than the Moon.
+Figure 13 shows how Olympus Mons compares to Mars' second tallest mountain, Ascraeus Mons.
 Again, there's never been confusion over which is Mars' tallest; there's little chance someone will come across a Martian mountain taller than Olympus Mons, and all of Mars' tallest peaks are named.The Moon deserves the same consideration.

 Created by: Jim Singh - Electrical Engineer, Amateur Astronomer, Science Writer.
 Last Updated: June 2024.
 If you've found this site useful or have feedback, please drop me a line at jimmyboysingh.
 Follow that name with an at, then gmail and finish up with a dot and a com.